dalyw01/Docker-Learning/README.md

 Building custom Images from Dockerfile

--t = names an image
+t = names an image
+. = is if Dockerfile is in the same directory

 docker build -t my-ubuntu-image . docker build -t wills_node_image .